Understand these complex grammatical forms so you can master them on GMAT Sentence Correction

 An adverb is a word that modifies a verb, an adjective, or another adverb.
 We can form a boatload of adverbs by taking adjectives and adding the suffix “-ly” (e.g. “joyously”, “readily”, “magnanimously”, “bouncingly” etc.) Other common single word adverbs include “very”, “too”, “well”, “now”, “then”, “here”, “there” etc.

-A phrase can be either a prepositional phrase (preposition + noun-object) or a participial phrase (participle form of a verb, with possible a direct object and/or adverb).
+A phrase can be either a prepositional phrase (preposition + noun-object) or a participial phrase (participle form of a verb, with possibly a direct object and/or adverb).
 If it modifies a verb, an adjective, or adverb, then it’s an adverbial phrase.

 The independent clause of the sentence – main subject and main verb — will not be an adverbial clause.
 A dependent (a.k.a.subordinate) clause also has its own subject and verb, and if it modifies a verb, an adjective, or adverb, then it’s an adverbial clause.